These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.

 Make sure they're not too dry.
 To achieve this, use ground turkey thighs (not breast) and add a creamy ingredient such as mayonnaise.

-If you add an egg, the patties will be too moist, and then you will need to add a filler such as breadcrumbs (gluten-free if needed), ground pork rinds, or almond flour.
+You could, but it's unnecessary, especially if you use ground turkey thighs and add mayonnaise and Dijon mustard.
+If you add an egg, the patties will be too moist, so you should add a filler such as breadcrumbs (gluten-free if needed), ground pork rinds, or almond flour.

 Serving Suggestions